anton-jeran/FAST-RIR/README.md

 source download_generate.sh
 ```

-Run the following command inside code_new to generate multi-channel RIRs corresponding to the embeedings.
-In our example each embedding contains 3 7-channel RIRs.
+Run the following command inside code_new to generate multi-channel RIRs corresponding to the embeddings.
+In our example, each embedding contains 3 7-channel RIRs.

 ```
 python3 main.py --cfg cfg/RIR_eval.yml --gpu 0